-- 6.3.2.3 Students can register for a maximum of 2 courses (combination of theory and laboratory course) in the summer success - 6.3.2.4 Students can register for a maximum of 1course (theory or laboratory course) in the winter success - 6.3.2.5 For final and pre-final year students, under special circumstances Department Consultative Committee (DCC) will decide on requests for registration of additional courses over and above the arrear course registration limits - 6.3.2.6 For all the courses registered by the student in the summer / winter success, s/he should pay the prescribed fee, in addition to the regular semester fee. - 6.3.2.7 Announcement for summer/winter success will be made 2 weeks prior to the last working day of the semester by CoE, after consultation with respective department heads. - 6.3.3 List of courses for summer / winter success is finalized by the head of the department, CoE and Principal.
-Vice-principal (Academic) is a special invitee.
+- 6.3.2.1 Has arrears in the regular semester, and opt to re-earn his / her Continuous Assessment Marks (CAM) - 6.3.2.2 Wishes to take courses (without pre-requisites) offered in the 3rd semester.
+Such courses can be registered for, after the 1st semester, when offered in the summer/winter success - 6.3.2.3 Students can register for a maximum of 2 courses (combination of theory and laboratory course) in the summer success - 6.3.2.4 Students can register for a maximum of 1course (theory or laboratory course) in the winter success - 6.3.2.5 For final year students, under special circumstances Department Consultative Committee (DCC) will decide on requests for registration of additional courses over and above the arrear course registration limits - 6.3.2.6 For all the courses registered by the student in the summer / winter success, s/he should pay the prescribed fee, in addition to the regular semester fee. - 6.3.2.7 Announcement for summer/winter success will be made 2 weeks prior to the last working day of the semester by CoE, after consultation with respective department heads. - 6.3.3 List of courses for summer / winter success is finalized by the head of the department, CoE and Principal.
+Viceprincipal (Academic) is a special invitee.